Connect with others who understand.

 Can Blood Thinners Cause Fatigue?

 If you have noticed fatigue and increased tiredness while taking a blood thinner, you aren’t alone.
-Both doctors and people taking blood thinners have also reported fatigue as a side effect of blood thinners.
-Scientists have therefore conducted several medical studies to find out why it may be happening.
+Both doctors and people taking blood thinners have reported fatigue as a side effect of blood thinners.
+Scientists have therefore conducted several medical studies to find out if fatigue is related to blood thinner use.

 The results of a 2020 study suggest that people taking rivaroxaban to treat deep vein thrombosis (a blood clot in a vein) do not experience increased fatigue.